-- Call meeting of Emergency Committee Community Resilience Co-ordinator - Put warnings on PC website/Facebook Parish Clerk - Flood Warden/volunteers to check vulnerable drainage assets, roads and, if necessary, properties, including the sewage works - Notify Wiltshire Council of number of homes and businesses at risk, and any properties that have been flooded.
+- Consider calling an Emergency Committee meeting Community Resilience Co-ordinator - Put warnings on PC website/Facebook Parish Clerk - Flood Warden/volunteers to check vulnerable drainage assets, roads and, if necessary, properties. - Notify Wiltshire Council of number of homes and businesses at risk, and any properties that have been flooded.